-The State of New York has not adopted UETA.
+The state of New York (NY) has not adopted UETA.
 However, since 2000, electronic signatures have been legally binding in New York under the Electronic Signatures and Records Act (ESRA).
 This law broadly established the legal equivalence of electronic and handwritten signatures.
-ESRA also created the role of the "electronic facilitator" within the New York Office of Information Technology Services.
-This department oversees all technology used to promote government efficiency and effectiveness, including electronic signatures, and publishes a comprehensive best practices guide for those wishing to implement electronic signatures under ESRA.
+ESRA also created the role of the "electronic facilitator" within the NY Office of Information Technology Services.
+This department oversees all technology used to promote government efficiency and effectiveness, including electronic signatures and publishes a comprehensive best practices guide for those wishing to implement electronic signatures under ESRA.

 In New York, electronic signatures have the same legal validity as handwritten signatures.
 They are admissible in a court of law as long as they comply with the rules of evidence.
-However, just as with all other electronic signature laws, no government organization or citizen is required to use electronic records or signatures.
-Additionally, ESRA does not apply to any document that provides for the disposition of an individual's person or property upon death or incompetence, or to any document that appoints a fiduciary of an individual's person or property.
+However, just as with all other electronic signature laws, no government organization nor citizen is required to use electronic records or signatures.
+Additionally, ESRA does not apply to any document providing for the disposition of an individual's person or property upon death or incompetence, or appointing a fiduciary of an individual's person or property.
 This includes wills, trusts, and "do not resuscitate" orders as well as powers of attorney and health care proxies.